withTitleLogo

 What is Laser Toning?

-Laser toning is a treatment method that gradually breaks down pigmentation and evens out overall skin tone by repeatedly irradiating low-power laser energy deep into the skin.
+Laser toning is a treatment method that gradually breaks down pigmentation and evens out overall skin tone by repeatedly delivering low-power laser energy deep into the skin.

-This treatment differs from conventional methods that directly burn pigmentation with strong energy.
-Instead, it continuously provides subtle stimulation to gently break down melanin and can help promote skin regeneration.
+This treatment differs from conventional methods that directly burn pigments with strong energy.
+Instead, it continuously provides gentle stimulation to softly break down melanin and can help promote skin regeneration.

-It is a treatment that can be applied to various pigmented lesions such as melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules), while minimizing skin irritation.
-It is also one of the most widely used methods among various pigmentation treatments today.
+It is a treatment that can be applied to various pigmentary disorders such as melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules) while minimizing skin irritation.
+It is also one of the most widely used methods among various pigment treatments today.

 1. Type of Laser Used: Q-switched Nd:YAG

-Q-switched Nd:YAG laser equipment is primarily used for laser toning treatments.
+Q-switched Nd:YAG laser devices are primarily used for laser toning treatments.

-The 1064nm wavelength of this laser can penetrate deeply into the upper dermis, where melanin pigment is primarily located.
-This is advantageous for selectively destroying only the desired pigment while minimizing damage to the skin surface.
+The 1064nm wavelength of this laser can deeply penetrate the upper dermis, where melanin pigment is primarily located.
+This is advantageous for selectively destroying only the desired pigment while minimizing damage to the skin's surface.

 Thanks to these characteristics, it can help protect the skin barrier while focusing on pigmentation issues.
 Therefore, it can be considered for sensitive or thin skin types.